Pekinška Patka: Third reunion, two incarnations of the band (2021–present)

 In 2021, Kovačević and Pihler reformed Pekinška Patka with vocalist Stefan Stanojević, guitarist Sava Obradović and bass guitarist Igor Mihaljević, performing only songs from Plitka poezija on their concerts in former Yugoslav region and neighboring countries.
 In 2024, the band performed in Sofia, Bulgaria, with Novi Tsvetya, the first punk rock band to be formed in Bulgaria, as the opening act.

-In 2022, a book about the band, entitled Čovek-patka (Duckman) was published.
-Edited by Mirjana Kovačević, it featured interviews and texts by Sreten Kovačević, Vitomir Simurdić, Peca Popović, Siniša Škarica, Slobodan Konjović, Karolj Kovač, and others.
+In 2022, a compilation of band-related essays and print interviews—entitled Čovek-patka (Duckman)—was published.
+Edited by Mirjana Kovačević, it features interviews and pieces written by Sreten Kovačević, Vitomir Simurdić, Peca Popović, Siniša Škarica, Slobodan Konjović, Karolj Kovač, and others.

-In 2024, Čonkić, Bulatović and Radić reunited under the name Profesor Čonta i Patka (Professor Čonta and the Duck), with bass guitarist Marko "Ramone" Banović (formerly of Generacija Bez Budućnosti) replacing Marinko Vukmanović, who was prevented to perform with the group due to health issues.
+In 2024, Čonkić, Bulatović and Radić reunited under the name Profesor Čonta i Patka (Professor Čonta and the Duck), with bass guitarist Marko "Ramone" Banović (formerly of Generacija Bez Budućnosti) replacing Marinko Vukmanović, who was prevented from performing due to health issues.
 The band performs songs from both Plitka poezija and Strah od monotonije.

 In a 2024 interview, Čonkić stated about the existence of two incarnations of the group: "It's a little bit complex, but it all comes down to the fact that my former friend and the band's original guitarist Sreta [Kovačević] in a way hijacked the name.
 We were in court for three to four years.
 I didn't sue him because I wanted to have all the rights to the name, I just didn't want him to have all the rights, which makes sense. [...]
 I think what contributed a little bit to my return [to the scene] was partially spite, and partially desire to show that we're far better than this other band [other incarnation of Pekinška Patka]."
 When asked in a 2025 interview about relationship with Čonkić and about the existence of two incarnations of the band, Kovačević stated: "There's only one Pekinška Patka [...]
 Every band has the right to play our songs.
 I'd like to remind you that the band creation was my idea, and that the singer joined in during a later phase.
 What happened to the singer is a 'disease' called frontman fever, widespread in the world of rock music, but in the other fields as well.
 For a common man the attention of the media is too large of a pressure, but also a drug.
 When you get hooked, you don't choose the means to stay afloat.
 There are numerous examples, but I believe the closest to us are the Sex Pistols, who got rid of their singer out of same reasons."